pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 - **Failure**: The network does not catch a dishonest Supplier
 - **Success**: The network catches a dishonest Supplier

-#### Modelling a Dishonest Supplier's Strategy using a Geometric CDF (Cumulative Distribution Function)
+#### Modeling a Dishonest Supplier's Strategy using a Geometric CDF (Cumulative Distribution Function)

 Above, we have been tracking the probability that `Pr(X=k+1)`, the probability of `k` failures (Supplier escapes without penalty) until a single success (Supplier)